anenadic/data-organisation-spreadsheets/_episodes/02-common-mistakes.md

   because it is all too easy to forget to change to the appropriate tab before recording new data.
 Similarly, when it comes to analysis, it's easy to draw data from the wrong tab.

-Rather than entering data into multiple tabs, try adding another column to your spreadsheet.
+There may be some situations when using an additional tab may useful (e.g. including a separate README tab with metadata).
+In other situations, think hard if you need to enter your  data into multiple tabs - e.g. consider if adding another column (or two) to your spreadsheet might solve your problem.

 > ## Note on bigger data and column headers
 >